luxonis/depthai-python/docs/source/components/messages/nn_data.rst

 NNData
 ======

-This message carries output(s) of the :ref:`NeuralNetwork` node.
-This includes one or more output tensors and their metadata.
+This message carries tensors and its data.
+You can recieve this message from the :ref:`NeuralNetwork` node or you could create this message on the host, populate the tensor with the data and send the message to the :code:`input` of the :ref:`NeuralNetwork` node.

 Reference
 #########